nobletk/PlanetInvaders/README.md

 ## Overview

-This an emulation of Space Invaders.
+This is an emulation of Space Invaders.

 ## Features